morgan4491/kanban_board_token/README.md

   * A password for the database

   * A secret key for the JWT (this can be any random string)

+* You can run the `seed` script at the top level package.json to insert some dummy data into your tables

 * Complete the `loginUser` function in `server/src/controllers/user-controller.ts`